bitabs/HeartFailure/README.md

 ###### Folder Structure
 ```
 HeartFailure
-├── App                            // Compiled files (alternatively `dist`)
+├── App                      // Main Application logic lies here
 │   ├── Components           // "Dumb" components are stored here.
-All data is passed into dumb components.
-│   │   ├── Styles                 // Use this folder to create and store style files that match the naming of your components
+│   │   ├── Styles           // This folder contains the style files that match the naming of our components
 │   ├── Config               // All application specific configuration falls in this folder
-│   ├── Containers                 // A container is what they call a "Smart Component" in Redux.
-It is a component which knows about Redux.
+│   ├── Containers           // "Smart Component" lies here
-│   │   ├── Styles                 // This /Containers/Styles folder will house your container styles.
+│   │   ├── Styles           // This folder houses our container styles
-│   ├── Fixtures                   // All key API responses are housed here.
+│   ├── Fixtures             // All key API responses are housed here (Not used in our proj)
-│   ├── Images                     // Static images used in your project are stored here.
+│   ├── Images               // Static images used in our project are stored here
-│   ├── Lib                        // treat this as proving ground for components that could be reusable outside your project.
+│   ├── Lib                  // Reusable components outside our project
-│   ├── Navigation                 // This folder will house new navigations.
+│   ├── Navigation           // Cinfgures our application routing
-│   ├── Redux                      // A place to store your Redux files (reducers, stores, etc.).
+│   ├── Redux                // A place to store our Redux files (default setup from the scaffolding)
-│   ├── Sagas                      // A place to store your Sagas (Redux side effects).
+│   ├── Sagas                // A place to store our Sagas (default setup from the scaffolding)
-│   ├── Services                   // API calls to external services.
+│   ├── Services             // API calls to external services
-│   ├── Themes                     // A place to contain styles shared across your project (fonts, colors, etc.).
+│   ├── Themes               // A place to contain styles shared across our project (fonts, colors, etc.)
-│   └── Transforms                 // working with APIs is to change data so that it plays nice between your app and the API.
+│   └── Transforms           // Working with APIs is to change data so
 ├── README.md
-├── __tests__
+├── Tests                    // Unit testing directory
-│   ├── index.android.js
+│   ├── Components           // Unit testing of our components
-│   └── index.ios.js
-├── android
+├── android                  // Access point to our android platform
 │   ├── app
 │   ├── build.gradle
 │   ├── gradle